hdushan/oldHepsiTests/storefront/assumptions.md

 @137 We assume that there will always be a product that has variants when searching for Samsung.
 We also assume that testing
      for the class 'product-with-variant' is sufficient to test if a product has variations.

+@137 For the second test for story 137, we assume that the specific product being searched will never have variants, and therefore the product
+     variant class will never be found.